marcobarilari/labMONSTER/work_in_progress.md

 This readme has the purpose to share at which stage is a specific action (e.g., software installation, maintenance, etc.).

-Since we are facing several problems in setting up **the Monster**, it might be good to save _'check points'_ of each specific process going on in several days ~~aka trial and error~~.
+Since we are facing several problems in setting up **the MONSTER**, it might be good to save _'check points'_ of each specific process going on in several days ~~aka trial and error~~.

 ## EasyBuild installation